-ABI 334 - Advanced Canine Training
+ABI 334 - Advanced Canine Training\

 This course builds upon the fundamental skills learned in ABI 234 Canine Training.
 Students will go far beyond simply designing a training plan by learning how to incorporate principles of behavioral science to identify training goals, and to develop and evaluate assessment and treatment programs for dogs.
-We will tackle difficult canine behavioral problems, with an emphasis on case studies, learn how to manage dog-dog play interactions, and be introduced to a variety of specialized training and canine competition options.
-Students are encouraged to share their
+We will tackle difficult canine behavioral problems, with an emphasis on case studies, learn how to manage dogdog play interactions, and be introduced to a variety of specialized ing results.